Mocab/Optimized-configs/1.18/README.md

 ## Usage:
-Prerequisites:
+**Prerequisites:**
 + An already set up Purpur server

+> These configurations should work in any server using [Paper](https://papermc.io) or any of its forks ([Purpur](https://purpurmc.org), [Pufferfish](https://github.com/pufferfish-gg/Pufferfish), etc).
+However you may need to remove some of the configuration files.
+As an example, Paper does not need `purpur.yml` or `pufferfish.yml`.

+**Installation:**
-Simply download the configuration files included above and upload them to your server's root/container.
-Alternatively, you can copy the file's contents then paste them into your server's configuration files.
+Simply download the configuration files/folders included above and upload them to your server's root/container.
+Alternatively, you can copy the file's contents then paste them into your server's configuration file.

 ## Changes:
 These configs slightly change certain aspects of the game, however these are usually insignificant or are not noticeable.
-They may still break plugins and/or farms (unlikely), so we recommend that you go through the changes made below and make any changes needed:
+They may still break plugins and/or farms (unlikely), so we recommend that you go through the changes made below and make any changes as needed:

 ---------------------------------------------------------------